MFA in Theatre, Design Concentrations

 Assistant Design Opportunities

 Our students have the opportunity to travel with and assist the faculty on professional work in this country and overseas.
 Students will also have the opportunity to assist nationally recognized guest designers.
-Guest designers have included: Jennifer Tipton, Kevin Depinet, Michael Ganio, Beverly Emmons, Jane Cox, Chris Stone, and Jane Greenwood, among others.
+Guest designers have included: Jennifer Tipton, Kevin Depinet, Michael Ganio, Beverly Emmons, Jane Cox, Kris Stone, and Jane Greenwood, among others.

 Actual design work, not just paper projects